\1\n \1

 When should I use Base64 images?

-Base64 images work best for small files under 10KB: icons, logos, simple UI elements, and decorative graphics.
+Base64 images work best for small files under 10icons, logos, simple UI elements, and decorative graphics.
 They eliminate HTTP requests and can be cached alongside your HTML/CSS.
 They are also essential in email templates where external images are frequently blocked.
 Avoid using Base64 for large photos or complex images, as the 33% size increase and inability to cache independently outweigh the benefits.

 How much larger is a Base64 string compared to the original image?